great-expectations/cloud/README.md

 ```

 This will create a new release version.
 On the next merge to `main`, the release will be uploaded to PyPi.
-A new docker tag will also be generated and pushed to [Docker Hub](https://hub.docker.com/r/greatexpectations/agent).
+A new Docker tag will also be generated and pushed to [Docker Hub](https://hub.docker.com/r/greatexpectations/agent).
 In addition, releases will be tagged with `stable` and `latest` tags.

 #### GitHub Workflow for releasing